Crusader99/mbti-coding-task/README.md

 #### Robustness
 - To process a very large list of intervals as input, it makes sense to use a doubly linked list, such as a LinkedList, instead of an ArrayList, because the linked list can be efficiently expanded compared to an ArrayList.
 - Null-pointer safety is ensured through Kotlin's strict typing.
-- Test units to cover edge cases, even large inputs have to be tested.
+- Use test units to cover edge cases, also large randomized inputs have been tested.
-- Only interval objects can be created where the first number is less or equals to the second number.
-- Only integer intervals are allowed to avoid issues with floating-point comparison.

 ---